ucla-brain/mpf_map/README.md

 #python copy_and_dump_json.py /Users/seitayamashita/Downloads/annotated_bw_atlas /Users/seitayamashita/Documents/git_next/mpf_map/static/ara
 ```

-## Exceptional image which contain a border image
+## Exceptional image which contains a border line and how to remove it

 1. Remove a border line